(general to all species)

 Some common disease conditions whose causes are likely to have a large, major or sole dietary component are: temperament problems, poor appetite, poor condition, poor doers, poor coat condition, poor body condition, poor hoof quality, laminitis, arthritis, behavioural problems, tooth eruption, dental health, oral hygiene, plaque, tartar, gum health, gingivitis, stomach ulcer (gastric ulcer), bloat, hyperexcitability, nervousness, aggression, chronic diarrhoea, malabsorption, IBS (irritable bowel syndrome), IBD (inflammatory bowel disease), bone development problems, skeletal problems, rickets, skeletal development, exercise tolerance, development problems, tying up, myoglobinuria, setfast, azoturia, pregnancy toxaemia, milk fever, eclampsia, dystochia, birth problems, stamina, heart condition and allergy.

-The AVMC’s service for farm clients includes the option of in-depth nutrition and diet input, as part of an integrated programme.
+The AVMC’s service for farm clients includes the option of in-depth nutrition and diet input, as part of an integrated program.
 There is a discount for home educating families, Soil Association members and members of the BDAA (organic).

 Other Pages of related interest: